Hole by Hole

 The 18th – Par 4, Swans Rest 436 yards

 This very long Par 4 requires a good distance shot off the tee.
-Young trees on the left and grassy mounds on the right can mean a ball search for off-target shots.
+Young trees on the left and grassy mounds on the right and two strategically placed bunkers,can mean a ball search for off-target shots.
 The green has an easy approach so take care not to over hit your approach shot as you may end up in on the lawn behind the green that is out of bounds.